How Cajun Fortitude Withstood Hurricanes Rita and Ike

 “Ron Thibodeaux’s book is a gumbo of colorful Cajun characters, first-rate writing, and spicy cautionary tales.
 It’s a must read for anyone who wants to understand ‘hurricane culture’ in this much-loved and long-suffering land.”

 –Mike Tidwell, author of Bayou Farewell: The Rich Life and Tragic Death of Louisiana’s Cajun Coast

 A writer and editor for more than 30 years at the New Orleans Times-Picayune, Ron Thibodeaux has been described as “a noted chronicler of Cajun country.”

 In travels throughout his native South Louisiana, he has written about Cajun culture in all its aspects, from killer hurricanes to men’s supper clubs, from dancehall fiddlers to alligator wranglers, from the uncertain future of Louisiana’s native French language to the challenges of keeping the Cajun experience authentic while marketing it to tourists.
 He also has ventured to the Acadian homeland of Nova Scotia to explore the modern-day similarities and distinctions between Louisiana’s gregarious Cajun people and their more reserved Acadian cousins north of the border.

 Ron is a graduate of Louisiana State University.
-In 2012 he joined the staff of the Louisiana Endowment for the Humanities as associate editor of Louisiana Cultural Vistas magazine and KnowLA.org, the digital encyclopedia of Louisiana history and culture.
-He and his wife, Robyn, live in Covington, La.; they have three children and nine grandchildren.
+From 2012 to 2014, he was an associate editor of the Louisiana Endowment for the Humanities’ Louisiana Cultural Vistas magazine and KnowLA.org, the digital encyclopedia of Louisiana history and culture.
+He and his wife, Robyn, live in Baton Rouge, La., where he is press secretary for Louisiana Economic Development; they have three children and ten grandchildren.